J-Adrian-Hernandez/A-star-algorithm-pursuit-game/README.md

 Terminal
 javac Game.java

-IDE
+IDE:
 run the compile tool

-Gradle
+Gradle:
 gradle assemble

-Running the program:
+# Running the program:

-Terminal
+Terminal:
 java Game

-IDE
+IDE:
 there should be a run or debug button you can press

-Gradle
+Gradle:
 gradle run

 # Music and Sound Credits